 Step-by-Step: Build Your Own ‘UnLiving Portrait’ Gallery

 How many times have you seen the “living portraits” at Disneyland’s Haunted Mansion, and wanted something like it for your home?
 Well today’s the day.
-With a little DIY inspiration and some classic gear and animations from AtmosFX, your home can become the haunted wonderland it was meant to be.
+With a little DIY inspiration, a few tools, and AtmosFX’s UnLiving Portraits Decoration Collection, your home will have a Halloween prop everyone is talking about.

 What you’ll need…